Note: This story was updated on May 12 to reflect new regulatory changes.

-- Fire drills are required to be completed on all shifts as per regulations — one drill, per shift, per quarter.
+- Prior to COVID-19, fire drills were required to be completed on all shifts as per regulations — one drill, per shift, per quarter.

-- Some providers use a fire safety consultant to conduct their fire drills.
+- Some providers used fire safety consultants to conduct their fire drills.
 These consultants may not be allowed into a SNF so alternate ways of conducting these required drills with internal staff will need to be identified and implemented.

 - Inspection, testing and maintenance (IMT) of fire protection and life safety systems may need to be deferred as service contractors (fire alarm, fire sprinkler, emergency generator, kitchen fire suppression, etc.) may not be allowed inside of a SNF.

 - Storage practices must be maintained in a compliant manner inside of rated storage rooms with doors closed; not propped open for convenience purposes.

 - Storage items should not be placed within means of egress (exits, hallways, common assembly areas, etc.) as this will compromise evacuation capabilities.

 - Alcohol-based hand rub (ABHR) dispenser must be installed in a compliant manner and away from all potential ignition sources like electrical outlets and electrical switches.
 Here are some additional points of consideration:

 - Maximum individual dispenser capacity is 0.32 gal.
 (0.53 gal. in suites) of fluid and 18 oz. of Level 1 aerosols

 - Dispensers shall have a minimum of 4-foot horizontal spacing

 - Not more than an aggregate of 10 gallons of fluid or 135 oz. aerosol are used in a single smoke compartment outside a storage cabinet, excluding one individual dispenser per room

 - Storage in a single smoke compartment greater than 5 gallons complies with NFPA 30

 - Dispensers are not installed within 1 inch of an ignition source